American Heart Month - Tips to Stay Heart Healthy

 - Quality Time: Spending time together with family or friends is a great way to reduce stress, which is important to heart health.
 Make homemade valentines for your children’s classmates or even your closest fitness friends at the Y!

-For more information on how your family can live a healthy, active life, head over to the National Institutes of Health to educate yourself, visit KansasCityYMCA.org or stop by your local Y and speak with one of our Healthy Living team members for personalized health planning.
+For more information on how your family can live a healthy, active life, head over to the National Institutes of Health to educate yourself, visit KansasCityYMCA.org or stop by your local Y and speak with one of our Healthy Living team members for personalized wellness coaching.